terryyin/pythonTranslator/README.md

 - [X] catch some of the other errors and translate
 - [X] catch errors output in unittest (hack traceback)
 - [ ] persistently change PYTHONSTARTUP and IDLE setup automatically
-- [ ] Support IDLE (IDLE use a different output method then command-line)
+- [X] Support IDLE (IDLE use a different output method then command-line)
 - [ ] "python -mdub SyntaxError" will provide help for SyntaxError in dual language
 - [ ] read from a .md document.
 A new interface to load a different document
 - [ ] Display Chinese in error output other than '\xe5\x90...'
 - [ ] Flags for output in translated language only
-- [ ] Use README.md as default document that store all info
+- [X] Use README.md as default document that store all info
-- [ ] display in Eclipse console
+- [ ] Chinese display in Eclipse console
+- [ ] add examples to doc
+- [ ] Use translate sever to translate unknown message
+- [ ] Collect unknown message and count popularity

 WELCOME
 =====